istio/istio.io/content/en/blog/2024/l7-policy-with-opa/index.md

     alt="Istio and OPA"
     >}}

 The Envoy proxy works by configuring filters in a chain.
-One of those filters is `ext_authz`, which implements `ext_authz` protobuf service with a specific message.
-Any server implementing the protobuf can connect to the Envoy proxy and provide the authorization decision.
-OPA is one of those servers.
+One of those filters is `ext_authz`, which implements an external authorization service with a specific message.
+Any server implementing the correct protobuf can connect to the Envoy proxy and provide the authorization decision; OPA is one of those servers.

 {{< image width="75%"
     link="./opa2.png"
     alt="Filters"
     >}}

 Before, when you installed OPA server, you used the Envoy version of the server.
-This image allows the configuration of the GRPC plugin which implements the `ext_authz` protobuf service.
+This image allows the configuration of the gRPC plugin which implements the `ext_authz` protobuf service.

 {{< text yaml >}}
 [...]
       containers:
-      - image: openpolicyagent/opa:0.61.0-envoy # This is the OPA image version which brings the envoy plugin
+      - image: openpolicyagent/opa:0.61.0-envoy # This is the OPA image version which brings the Envoy plugin
         name: opa
 [...]
 {{< /text >}}